-Census 2020 is around the corner.
-This once in a decade event is critical for Community Action and the families and communities we serve across the country.
-Community Action Partnership is committed to ensuring that the entire community is counted, and is joining forces with the Census Counts campaign to guarantee a fair and accurate census count in 2020.
+The 2020 Census is around the corner.
+This once in a decade event is critical for Community Action and the families and communities we serve across the country, and it is essential that all people are counted.
+The Community Action Partnership is proud to be a part of the Census Counts campaign, working alongside other national organizations to ensure a fair and accurate Census.
+Explore this page to learn more about the upcoming 2020 Census and access resources your can use to help ensure that your entire community is counted during Census 2020.

 What is the Census?